220124-JavaReactAzure/code_sharks/standup_notes.md

 Philip & Darrell: Working on UserService, UserServlet, JUnit tests for User POST GET PUT DELETE and meal order setup

 Austin & Michael: Empty classes setup and all configuration done and tested connection

+# Standup Notes 2/17/2022
+## P1 Status

+Phillip & Darrell: REST endpoints for User complete.
+JUnit tests for UserService complete.
+Still working on getting log4j to work.

+Josh Evans & Hannah Hospital: working on hibernate annotations for the tables in each of the models, completed DAOs

+Austin and Michael: Finish setting up empty classes and begin implementing